slavrd/tfev4-aws-online-install/README.md

 **caveats**

 * The EC2 instance is set up via `cloud-init`.
-This means that competing the configuration will take some time, usually a couple of minutes, once the instance itself is up.
-To be able to use the ssh keys and the `tfeip` alias the cloud-init configuration must be completed.
+This means that completing the configuration will take some time, usually a couple of minutes, once the instance itself is up.
+Must allow enough time for the cloud-init configuration to complete before being able to use the ssh keys and the `tfeip` alias on the ssh hop.

 ### Provisioning with Terraform